- What is WaterSense?

 What specific types of publicity will WaterSense provide?

 - WaterSense posts the names of participating partners on its website.
-It also includes a web registry of WaterSense labeled products and programs and WaterSense partners, including individuals that have been certified through a WaterSense labeled certification program.
+It also includes a web registry of WaterSense labeled products and programs and WaterSense partners.

 - EPA will periodically develop case studies and articles on the WaterSense program, including information on selected partners with their permission.